asmaaldrees/E-government-Adoption-Evaluation-Reference-Implementation/README.md

-# E-governmentAdoption-EvaluationStesps-Reference-Implementation
+# E-governmentAdoption-EvaluationGuidelines-Reference-Implementation
-This is a reference implementation of evaluating e-government services from citizens' perspective
+This reference implementation provides the guidelines for evaluating the adoption behavior of e-government services from citizens' perspective